Koxx3/minimo/documents/help_settings_en.md

 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 15<br>
 <br>
-Usage : Number of poles are used to compute speed/distance.
+Usage : Motors number of poles are used to compute speed/distance.
 Check you manual to set the correct value.
 If the manual specify '30 poles', set 15.<br>

 ### Battery nominal voltage
 Valid configuration : SmartController / SmartDisplay<br>